This blog is part of the blog series named SQL Server Monitoring.

 Treat them as indicators to where there might by something that could be optimized.
 And then use your DBA skills and knowledge to decide how the indexes really should look like.

-The report page Missing Indexes has a table which shows the indexes that the SQL server might benefit from.
+The report has a table which shows the indexes that the SQL server might benefit from.

 Model